 Although most stadiums and venues had some form of connectivity in place, the NOC required a system that can be swiftly constructed, overlaid on existing communication networks and then easily removed after the games concluded.
 These specific requirements needed to be stipulated in the contracts and procurement documentation, an area where FarrPoint’s Consultants spearheaded.
 The team also helped contract negotiations and onboard the successful Telecom providers to carry-out the work.

 Closer to home: Glasgow European Championships

-Our expertise in Rio and Tokyo, put us in great stead to help tackle the European Championships hosted in Glasgow and Berlin in 2018.
+Our expertise in Rio and Tokyo, put us in great stead to help tackle the (this will open in a new window)European Championships hosted in Glasgow and Berlin in 2018.
 The infrastructure requirements were similar but different, mostly due to Glasgow City Council’s preference to utilise the established connectivity networks already in place at venues such as Celtic Park and the SECC.
 FarrPoint Consultants ensured that the best solutions were chosen to provide the event with vital wired and wireless internet services, telephony and broadcast connectivity.

 When tuning in to Tokyo 2020/21 or any other international sporting event, just think about the extensive behind the scenes work that takes place to bring that live experience to your TV, tablet or phone.

 Connectivity is important.
 It drives business and society, bringing communities and commerce together.
 That's why we use our insight and experience to connect people and business.